 - 1. Overview.
-The WTC Job Creation and Retention program offers grants to assist firms that commit to retaining at least 200 Lower Manhattan employees or increase their Lower Manhattan workforce by at least 75 or more new employees that are also new to New York City. - 2.
+The WTC JCRP offered grants to assist firms that committed to retaining at least 200 Lower Manhattan employees or increased their Lower Manhattan workforce by at least 75 or more new employees that were also new to New York City. - 2.
 Objective.
-The program is intended to help retain or create 80,000 jobs at assisted businesses and up to an additional 175,000 jobs at businesses indirectly affected by the activities of assisted businesses.
-Note that businesses assisted by this program will also be eligible for assistance from other ESD programs.
+The program was intended to help retain or create 80,000 jobs at assisted businesses and up to an additional 175,000 jobs at businesses indirectly affected by the activities of assisted businesses.
+Note that businesses assisted by this program were also eligible for assistance from other ESD programs.
 Consequently, job impacts across programs are not additive. - 3.
 General Conditions.
-The program will provide assistance to businesses in the following situations: - (a) Businesses located South of Canal Street at the time of the disaster that have remained within lower Manhattan. - (b) Businesses located South of Canal Street at the time of the disaster that have temporarily relocated elsewhere because of the disaster. - (c) New York City businesses that suffered significant economic dislocation because substantial numbers of their major customers were businesses south of Canal Street. - (d) Businesses seeking to locate new operations and create new jobs in lower Manhattan.
-Assistance will enhance the cost-competitiveness of lower Manhattan location decisions, but will not be used to pirate employment from other states. - 4.
+The program provided assistance to businesses in the following situations: - (a) Businesses located on or South of Canal Street at the time of the disaster that remained within lower Manhattan. - (b) Businesses located on or South of Canal Street at the time of the disaster that temporarily relocated elsewhere because of the disaster. - (c) New York City businesses that suffered significant economic dislocation because substantial numbers of their major customers were businesses south of Canal Street. - (d) Businesses that sought to locate new operations and create new jobs in lower Manhattan.
+Assistance enhanced the cost-competitiveness of lower Manhattan location decisions, but was not used to pirate employment from other states. - 4.
 Number of Employees.
-Assistance will be offered to firms retaining at least 200 Lower Manhattan jobs or creating at least 75 or more new Lower Manhattan jobs that are new to New York City. - 5.
+Assistance was offered to firms that retained at least 200 Lower Manhattan jobs or created at least 75 or more new Lower Manhattan jobs that were new to New York City. - 5.
 Date of Assistance Request.
-Assistance may be made available to businesses that request assistance after September 11th, 2001 and not later than December 31, 2013. - 6.
+Assistance was made available to businesses that requested assistance after September 11th, 2001 and not later than December 31, 2015. - 6.
 Period of Commitment.
-Assisted companies will be required to maintain jobs in New York City for a minimum of ten years. - 7.
+Assisted companies were required to maintain jobs in New York City for a minimum of ten years. - 7.
 Assistance.
-Decisions as to whether to provide assistance and how much to offer will be evaluated on an individual case basis based upon an assessment of the economic value of the project to New York City, risk, location and size of workforce.
-In addition, there will be assistance for projects for the adaptive reuse of available space to meet the needs of firms with specialized requirements in industries offering substantial job creation potential to the area south of Canal Street.
+Decisions as to whether to provide assistance and how much to offer were evaluated on an individual case basis based upon an assessment of the economic value of the project to New York City, risk, location and size of workforce.
+In addition, there was assistance granted for projects for the adaptive reuse of available space to meet the needs of firms with specialized requirements in industries that offered substantial job creation potential to the area south of Canal Street. - 8.
+Additional Assistance.
+Additional assistance was offered to firms that relocated in lower Manhattan and contributed or will contribute to the rebuilding of the business community there.